 The federal Teacher Education Assistance for College and Higher Education (TEACH) Grant program is a non-need-based program providing up to $4,000 per year to undergraduate, post-baccalaureate and graduate students who agree to teach for four years in a high-need field in a low-income school (within eight years of completing the program for which the TEACH Grant was awarded).
-Also eligible are current teachers or retirees with expertise in a high-need field pursuing a master’s degree, and current or former teachers pursuing certification through a high-quality alternative certification route (Note: additional requirements apply).
-Find more details here.
-Federal budget cuts have led to reductions in TEACH disbursement.

 The Education Aide Exemption program allows any current school employee who has worked as an educational aide for at least one of the last five years to qualify for college tuition and fee exemptions while seeking teacher certification.

 The Texas Higher Education Coordinating Board oversees state tuition assistance programs.
 Call 800-242-3062.

 Applications are available for the Math and Science Scholars Loan Repayment Program.
 Those who demonstrate high academic achievement as math or science majors are encouraged to teach math or science in Texas public schools for at least four consecutive years at Texas public schools that receive federal Title I funding.
 The maximum award amount for the current academic year has been increased to $10,000.